 "A rare alignment of the planets gives two homicidal teenage girls dangerous telekinetic powers while simultaneously driving their small town insane with satanic panic.
 Mulder's interest in the local female detective makes Scully jealous."

-On this day in 2000, the holographic Doctor earned yet another major script as part of Star Trek: Voyager's sixth season.
+On this day in 2000 (in the U.S.), the holographic Doctor earned yet another major script as part of Star Trek: Voyager's sixth season.
 Here's the summary of "Virtuoso" as prepared by IMDB.com:

 "The Doctor's singing talent is so appreciated by one species that he is considering resigning his Starfleet commission and staying on with his millions of adoring fans."